EBBORN LAW GRADUATE INTERNSHIP PROGRAMME

 On successful completion of the internship each participant receives a certificate and a letter of recommendation and (depending upon performance) might also be referred through Ebborn Law's network of legal contacts to assist in securing their first law job.

-This seven-week course costs the learner nothing - everything is subsidised by Ebborn Law.
+This seven-week course costs the learner nothing - everything is fully subsidised by Ebborn Law.
 This is not a 'working internship' though learners will have the opportunity to meet and interact with law professionals in the firm (but not with clients).

 Please note that only applicants who have completed a law degree will be accepted, and preference will be given to people new to the profession who have either been admitted, or have completed professional studies.
+Interns must hold New Zealand citizenship or permanent residency.

-Applications for the internship starting 17 September 2018 will open in August.
 Ebborn Law acknowledges the support of Student Job Search in providing this valuable training opportunity.

 Matt Gibson, Auckland